Reviews You Can Rely On

 These do an okay job of passively blocking background noise (with ANC off).
 Treble (2kHz+) and mids (500Hz to 2kHz) are subdued, and high-pitched clattering, like keyboards and far-away conversations, are diminished.
 However, bass frequencies (0hz to 500hz) get readily past the headphones, making them vulnerable to thumps and low-pitched rumbles.

-With ANC turned on, bass frequency abatement significantly increases, with treble and mids also seeing improved reduction.
+With ANC turned on, bass frequency abatement is significantly increased, with treble and mids also experiencing improved reduction.
 These improvements are less noticeable in the real world, with nearby conversations and various office noises occasionally bleeding through.
 While usable in noisy environments, they won't create a bubble of silence found in premium competitors.

 Connectivity

-While these have multipoint connectivity (pairing two Bluetooth devices simultaneously), the setup process feels clunky, making you disconnect and reconnect to the first device.
-Like most things outside of the Apple ecosystem, these are also much easier to set up on Android.
+While these have multipoint connectivity (pairing two Bluetooth devices simultaneously), the setup process feels clunky, forcing disconnection and reconnection to the first device.
+They are much easier to set up on Android.

 Battery

 Soundcore claims the Space One has up to 40 hours of battery life with ANC on.
-However, we never saw performance over 26 hours, so this is disappointing.
+However, we never achieved a performance over 26 hours, which is disappointing.

-Because they offer better comfort, it would have been nice to see better battery life compared to other contenders for fewer weekly charges.
+Since they offer better comfort, it would have been nice to see improved battery life compared to other contenders, resulting in fewer weekly charges.

 Call Quality

-During our subway noise stress test, this effect was even more disorienting, with low-pitched voices cutting in and out and high-pitched voices sounding like their every word is being squeezed.
+During the subway noise stress test, this effect was even more disorienting, with low-pitched voices cutting in and out, and high-pitched voices sounding as if every word was being squeezed.

 If call quality is your priority, we don't recommend these.
-It would be more effective to talk on the phone.
+It would be more effective to speak over the phone itself.

 Side-by-Side Comparison